top of page

 Pistils

 A pistil is the entire sex organ of the female plant.
 It is made up of two stigmas that catch male pollen and an ovule (bract), which contains a calyx that produces seeds when fertilized.
-The color and shape of the pistils on the final trimmed raw material reveals any stresses and other environmental factors that influenced the plant’s life cycle.
+The color and shape of the pistils on the final trimmed raw material reveal any stresses and other environmental factors that influenced the plant’s life cycle.

 Photoperiod